OpenSimian/osMonoDev/README.md

 These instructions presume that the user has install rights on a current 64 bit machine (& OS) with multiple CPUs and enough memory/disk storage to support running 2 additional VM's.

 ### Install Packages on the host machine

+Each of the packages that will be installed on the host machine offer cross platform compatability.
+The rest of these instructions assume you are installing on host machine with a current Ubuntu desktop release installed.
+If your host machine is running OSx or Windows, follow the appropriate instructions found at the linked pages in each of the sections below.

 #### VirtualBox
-Ubuntu comes with VirtualBox installed, but it is not a current version.

-VirtualBox requires the installation of kernel modules to manage resources for the virtual machines.
+osMonoDev requires VirtualBox 5.0 or later.
+VirtualBox also requires the installation of kernel modules to manage resources for the virtual machines.
 In order to keep these modules up to date, it is recommended that you install DKMS.

     sudo apt-get install dkms